JwlarYT/Starfield-Ep2-Research-and-Notes/Gameplay Systems/Companions.md

 So far all of the ones you can romance appear to be bi, which is nice for those who want to romance everyone, but I think for realisms sake it would’ve been better to again follow NV and have some that were bi, straight and gay.
 So some characters didn’t have a chance.
 (Even though you couldn’t romance them in NV, I just mean from the perspective of not all of them just existing to bend to the player whim and goals).

 “Minor” companions are still fairly developed, like Lin and Heller.
-Both are written to encourage players to check out [[New Homestead]] on Titan.
+Both are written to encourage players to check out [New Homestead](New%20Homestead.md) on Titan.
 + (Need to check if the families they mention are there, and if they react to them as companions)

 Companions gather resources and clog Activities list.

-The [[constellation]] companions have by far the most substantial bonuses, so being able to stack all of them onto your ship will generally make you very powerful (as long as you’re upgrading/levelling your ship as you play).
+The [Constellation](constellation.md) companions have by far the most substantial bonuses, so being able to stack all of them onto your ship will generally make you very powerful (as long as you’re upgrading/levelling your ship as you play).

-Based on how crew members will praise the player for docking in the same way they praise us for [[lockpicking]], there may have been an intended minigame for docking at one point.
+Based on how crew members will praise the player for docking in the same way they praise us for [Lockpicking](lockpicking.md), there may have been an intended minigame for docking at one point.

 https://www.nexusmods.com/starfield/mods/7028
 Affinity works as a percentage, increasing or decreasing by a few points based on dialogue and gameplay choices.
 This percentage can be manipulated with a perk to speed up the rate of increase.